Meghanayalam/Meghanayalam/README.md

 📘 My academic journey started with a *Bachelor of Science in Mathematics, Computer Science, and Statistics*.
 During my undergraduate studies, I was **shortlisted for the final round of the Jignasa Student Study Projects** by the Government of Telangana.
 Our project focused on simplifying math using tech‑driven, intuitive learning approaches — a rewarding experience that strengthened my empathy and love for applied AI in education.

-💼 After under graduation, I worked for *2 years as an ML Associate*, building machine learning pipelines, deploying models, and solving practical problems with data‑driven insights.

 ---
 ## 🛠️ Technical Toolbox